stuffnting/gutenberg-block-examples/src/render-php-template/README.md

-# Render PHP Template
+# render-php-template

 ## Description

 This example demonstrates the use of a PHP template file to render the block on the front-end.

-The block is a simple RichText blocks, although dynamic blocks can be rendered in this way too.
+The block is a simple `RichText` block, although dynamic blocks can be rendered in this way too.

 ## In this code